LittleBlue418/Milestone2/README.md

 * More advanced images and animations for loot drops to give a more visual feedback reward to the player
 * More advanced animations around the combat to give visual feedback to the player
 * More advanced shop mechanics that would scale prices as the player leveld up
+* Pop up dialogue boxes to give information to players

+##### MVP2 Scope
+* Seporating out the classes even more to be able to write more automatic tests
+* Using polyfill to allow for promises on Internet Explorer
 * A fade to black between screen changes to give a softer transition
+* A visual clue on the shop sign when the player has maxed up health
+* Fade to black transitions between screen changes (when moving from the home screen to she shop for example)
+* Animations on the enemy and heroine figures
 * Log in functionality
 * Game audio (with an on/off toggle)

 #### Art Scope
-Due to the time constraints the artist and i set a seporate scope for the art.
+Due to the time constraints the artist and I set a separate scope for the art.
 Although everything on this list will eventualy be included, the nice to have scope are items that we can add after the hand in date, as this is designed to be a living portfolio.

-##### Initial Scope
+##### Core Scope
 * Background for: home / map / combat / victory screens
 * Figures for Heroine: basic / sword varieties x4 / shield varieties x4
 * Figure for: Enemy x4